How to Enforce BitLocker Encryption on Removable Drives

 How to Enforce One Encryption Type Using Group Policy

-You can make sure BitLocker always uses the same encryption type for removable drives by using the Group Policy Editor.
-This stops people from being asked which type to use each time, ensuring a consistent security setting across your computers.
+You can make sure BitLocker always uses the same encryption type for removable drives by using the Group Policy Editor, which helps keep security settings consistent across computers.

 - Press the Start button, type